jarohde/rnt/README.md

 **Current version:**

-0.1.4 (released 01/03/23)
+0.1.5 (released 01/05/2023)

-*Note: The minor changes in this release reflect Pushshift's modified endpoints after their recent server migration.
-There are still many Pushshift bugs and timeouts that may affect how the* `GetRedditData()` *feature in this package works.
+*Note: The minor changes in this release reflect Pushshift's modified endpoints after the recent server migration.
+There are still some Pushshift bugs and timeouts that may affect how the* `GetRedditData()` *feature in this package works.
 I will be sure to address future bugs ASAP.*

 **Import RNT library:**